ksevelyar/life/README.md

 ![screen][screen]

-Vanilla JS implementation with ES 10 Syntax.
+Vanilla JS implementation with ES10 Syntax.
 The only feature missing is native private methods with `#`, https://github.com/tc39/proposal-private-methods.

 ## Demo